Architecture

 Disabling s3.are_local_buckets

 also switches to the subdomain style URLs for the buckets.
-However, not all S3 providers support these, in particular, minio does not work with these in default configuration.
-So in such cases you'll also need to then enable s3.use_path_style_urls
+However, not all S3 providers support these.
+In particular, MinIO does not work with these in default configuration.
+So in such cases you'll also need to enable s3.use_path_style_urls

 .